takao8yuki/Powershell-WPF_Training/Readme.md

 3. Limited to resources that come natively with Windows 10/11.

 ### Result:
 An **Asynchronous** PowerShell UI!
 Supported by a ViewModel and Command Bindings.
+Say goodbye to writing everything in an untestable scriptblock.
+Instead, just invoke native PowerShell class methods!

 `SampleGUI.ps1` Right click and run with powershell, dot source, or load up vscode and run the debugger to check out the sample.

 https://github.com/Exathi/Powershell-WPF/assets/87538502/c401887d-5f56-4dab-ab72-196e894e486b

 ## Xaml Custom Namespace
-You are able to use local powershell classes by adding `xmlns:local="clr-namespace:;assembly=PowerShell Class Assembly"` to the xaml.
+You are able to use local PowerShell classes by adding `xmlns:local="clr-namespace:;assembly=PowerShell Class Assembly"` to the xaml.
 This allows for functionality close to C#.
 The following will create a PartialWindow class when parsed by the `XamlReader`.

 ```xml
 <local:PartialWindow